rhinobase/raftyui/apps/docs/app/docs/components/menubar/page.md

 A visually persistent menu, commonly found in desktop applications, offers rapid access to a consistent set of commands.

 This component is made on top of [Radix UIs Menu Component](https://www.radix-ui.com/primitives/docs/components/menubar) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.
-If you need to apply your own styling you can use the `isBarebone` (to remove styling from entire component and its subcomponents) or `isUnstyled` (to remove styling from a particular subcomponent).
+If you need to apply your own styling you can use the `isUnstyled` prop on parent element (to remove styling from entire component and its subcomponents) or `isUnstyled` prop on a subcomponent (to remove styling from a particular subcomponent).

 ## Anatomy